nextcloud/documentation/admin_manual/configuration_files/primary_storage.rst

 but can be used with non-Amazon servers where the DNS infrastructure cannot be controlled.
 Ordinarily, requests will be made with http://bucket.hostname.domain/, but with path style enabled, requests are made with http://hostname.domain/bucket instead.

+:code:`legacy_auth` is only required for S3 servers that only implement version 2 authentication, on default version 4 authentication will be used.

 ---------------------------
 Multibucket Object Store